TiaMcDowell/CurseOfStrahdNotes/docs/notes/Session Notes/Session 17.md

 [[Ezmerelda d'Avenir]]'s cart is filled with alchemists fire so if you open the door it will explode.

 After the party gets a long rest the party hears a man yelling outside, found out his name is [[Rictavio]], a bard traveler.
-He lied and claimed he killed 3 werewolves on the way here.
+He lied and claimed he killed 3 werewolves with his fingernail on the way here.
 He was invited into [[Daedi]]'s home.